Jamba15/GlobalDiracSynch/README.md

 ```

 - **Configuration File**: The script reads from the configuration file (`PaperResults.yml`) to load experiment settings.
 - **`MSFDataHandler`**: Handles data loading and filtering based on conditions set in the script.
+As can be seen it
+  can extract the csv files and make the dataset readily accessible.
 - **Plotting Function**: The `plot_b_star_intervals` function visualizes the filtered results, showing the stability intervals specified in the paper.

 ### Configuration File

-Ensure that the configuration file (`TEST.yml`) is properly set up with the necessary parameter ranges and other configurations required for your model.
+Ensure that the configuration file (`PaperResults.yml`) is properly set up with the necessary parameter ranges and other configurations required for your model.
 The configuration file should be structured in YAML format, specifying the parameters that `explore_stability.py` will explore.

 ## Customization